 - The use of voice search

 The popularity of virtual assistants has led to an increase in voice requests.
 Both platforms compete in this field for the attention of users and the comparison of smart assistants is regularly carried out.
 Currently, the Amazon Echo search engine is significantly ahead of Google Assistant for all requests related to purchases.
 In all the other respects, the marketplace product is inferior to the competitor’s product.
-In particular, the Amazon Alexa search engine can recognize search requests in a free form much worse, it requires exact wording and a certain sequence of words.
+In particular, the Amazon Alexa search engine does not do a good job of recognizing search requests in a free form.
+It requires exact wording and a certain sequence of words.
 This is reflected in the ranking of results.

 Jeff Bezos’ company continues improving its virtual assistant and Amazon Echo change search engine will most likely allow it to steal the leadership from Google in this field.